Angel-MtzV/sp21-cse110-lab4/part1/part1.md

     7. like question 3 line 14 will output 150 since there is no error in the code because the for loop is in the same block space

-    8. the function will return {50, 100, 150}.
+    8. the function will return [50, 100, 150].
 Because there are no variables being accesed outside of theit block space then the functions runs just like question 4.

-    9. the code will not reach line 11 because there is an error in line 8. since dicounted is of type const then the code cannot push discountedPrice into discounted.
+    9. line 11 will output 3, length has a value of 3 so when i = 3 in the for loop the loop will stop.

-    10. the code will not reach line 12 because there is an error in line 8. since dicounted is of type const then the code cannot push discountedPrice into discounted.
+    10. line 12 will outout 3 since length was defined to be the length of the prices array and there is no modification to length after its declaration then length will remain with a value of 3.

-    11. the code will not reach the return statement because there is an error in line 8. since dicounted is of type const then the code cannot push discountedPrice into discounted.
+    11. the function will return [50, 100, 150], since we are able to push into discounted and revalue discountedPrice since it is inside the for loop then the problem is like question 4.

     12. a. student.name;
         b. student['Grad Year'];